rockstor/rockon-registry/README.md

 2. Add a comment to your pull request detailing how you've tested it out.
 More details the better as it will help ensure quality and benefit the whole community!

-3. We are trying to offer Rock-ons that are based on a multi-architecture docker image, _i.e._, it is available for the amd64 (Intel/AMD CPUs), armv7 and arm64 (ARM-based devices).
+3. We are trying to offer Rock-ons that are based on a multi-architecture docker image, _i.e._, it is available for amd64 (Intel/AMD CPUs) and arm64 (ARM-based) devices.
 While that might not always be possible, depending on the app in which you're interested, please keep that in mind and see whether you can select a docker image that has a multi-architecture manifest.
-When submitting, please add the supported architectures to the description (take a look at some of the more recent Rock-on submissions).
+When submitting, please add the supported architectures to the end of the Rockon description using the &lt;p&gt; and &lt;/p&gt; tags (take a look at the descriptions of some of the more recent Rock-on submissions).

 ## Adding vs. Updating a Rock-on You Want to Submit to the Repository